Aetopia/NoSteamWebHelper/README.md

 4. Enable Steam's Small Mode to view your Steam Library.

+5. You may also pass command line arguments to `NoSteamWebHelper.exe` which will launch Steam with those command line arguments.

 **NOTE: Steam's might break if you disable the WebHelper.**

 # Build